Ariadne (drug): Analogues

-Other related compounds include the 4C derivatives 4C-B (the α-ethyl homologue of 2C-B and DOB) and 4C-T-2 (the α-ethyl homologue of 2C-T-2 and Aleph-2) among others.
+Other related compounds include the 4C derivatives 4C-B (homologue of 2C-B and DOB), 4C-I (homologue of 2C-I and DOI), 4C-P (homologue of 2C-P and DOPR), 4C-T-2 (homologue of 2C-T-2 and Aleph-2), and 4C-TFM (homologue of 2C-TFM and DOTFM), among others.
 Unlike Ariadne, 4C-B has been reported to produce pronounced psychedelic effects, although generally milder than those of 2C-B or DOB.
+A higher homologue of Ariadne is 5C-D.

 History

 Ariadne was first synthesized by Alexander Shulgin in 1968 and he discovered its psychoactive effects in 1969.
-Shulgin reported that the drug was tested by Bristol Laboratories as an antidepressant, in an anecdote where he was explaining how human testing is invaluable (compared to animal testing) on drugs that change the state of the mind.
-He said, "Before they launched into a full multi-clinic study to determine whether it's going to be worth the animal studies or not, every person on the board of directors took it."
-In The Shulgin Index, Volume One: Psychedelic Phenethylamines and Related Compounds (2011), he described it also being evaluated for increasing mental alertness in geriatric individuals, treating Parkinson's disease, and treating psychosis and manic depression.
+He introduced it to Bristol Laboratories and they began clinical trials of the drug for various medical uses in 1974.
+Shulgin disclosed an anecdote in which he had convinced the board of directors of the company to try it themselves before initiating clinical trials.
+The drug was evaluated as an antidepressant, for increasing mental alertness in geriatric individuals, treating Parkinson's disease, and treating psychosis and manic depression.
 The tentative commercial name of Ariadne was Dimoxamine.
 (R)-Ariadne was said to have completed phase 2 clinical trials and to have reached phase 3 trials, but the actual clinical data were never disclosed and further development was halted due to strategic economic reasons.
 However, according to journalist Hamilton Morris, the United States Central Intelligence Agency (CIA) may have had involvement in the discontinuation of Ariadne's development.